 As anyone who’s flown with a congested head can tell you, it’s not fun.
 The changes in altitude and air pressure have the potential to not only be uncomfortable or even painful, but dangerous as well.
-Follow these tips for flying with a head cold from our TravelingMom with Daughters to help get through the flight.
+Follow these tips for flying with a head cold to help get through the flight.

 How to Survive Flying with a Head Cold

 When I came down with a head cold only days before I had to get on a plane, I needed some tips for flying with a runny nose and sinus pressure.

 Along with doing everything that I could to try and get over the cold as quickly as possible (drinking fluids, taking Vitamin C, resting, etc.), I also began to research what my options were in order to make the flight as comfortable and safe as possible.